Get E-Book

 }

-The _final() callback must be invoked, just like the _write() callback.
-If you don't invoke it, the finish event never fires, and the stream hangs.
-If you pass an error to the callback, the stream emits an error event instead of finish.
+The _final() callback is required, just like the _write() callback.
+If it is never invoked, finish never fires.
+If it receives an error, the stream emits error instead of finishing.

 }